 - Responsive web design and scalability.
 It’s not only crucial to enroll active mobile users on both sides, but also make sure the flagship web-based product sticks to the best practices of responsive web design.

 Although it’s hard to disagree, I’d argue that being overly personal in terms of technology might also be a drawback.
-A focus on personal goals should not be confused with micromanagement and feature creep.
-Performance and usability issues may arise when e-Learning systems try to target every single-use scenario, hence the system gets bloated.
+A focus on personal goals (like a learning experience platform offers) should not be confused with micromanagement and feature creep.
+Performance and usability issues may arise when eLearning systems try to target every single-use scenario, hence the system gets bloated.

 3. Modern LMS with a modern licensing policy

 Some vendors maintain that learning management systems should adapt to the fast-changing market with a flexible pricing policy.
 “Try before you buy” also comes as an important factor.
 Indeed, since many offerings are reaching out to private educators, it’s crucial to keep license plans scalable and the system easy to deploy (with no extra hosting or configuration fees associated).

 - SAAS with flexible pricing plans

 - Easily integrated with others (well-documented API/modular structure)